 The precise definition of edge computing and where ‘the edge’ actually is (it is a much-debated topic) depends on whom you talk to.
 Ample vendors, organized in consortia with leading research institutions, and working on topics such as standardization and reference architectures, come with different views and definitions.

-The reason for the current confusion that arises as a result: edge computing is big business and its full potential lies in the future.
+The reason for the current confusion that arises as a result: edge computing is seen as big business given its many components and its full potential lies in the future.
 Vendors of all sorts are fully preparing to get a major share of the edge computing market as it develops.
 One could say that, for once, the market of solutions for the edge is ahead of the actual ‘state of edge computing’ in the field.

 Most edge computing overviews also point to a 2018 Gartner prediction which we mentioned in the same article that by 2025, 75 percent of enterprise-generated data will be created and processed outside a traditional centralized data center or cloud (instead of 10 percent at that time).